The greatest games on earth — and in space

 Held in the futuristic city of Astana, Kazakhstan, the fifth World Nomad Games were a celebration of ancient sports — with some notable allowances for modern life

 This year, there would be no goat.
-Traditionally, ahead of a game of kokpar —Kazakhstan’s national sport — a decapitated goat carcass is soaked in cold water for 24 hours, to toughen it up.
-The dead animal is used as the “ball” over which two teams of horse riders compete, fending off the opposition as they reach down from their mount to grasp the slain animal and attempt to keep hold of it until they reach the kazan, or goal.
+Traditionally, ahead of a game of kokpar — Kazakhstan’s national sport — a decapitated goat carcass is soaked in cold water for 24 hours to toughen it up.
+The dead animal is used as the “ball” over which two teams of horse riders compete, fending off the opposition as they reach down from their mounts to grasp the slain animal and attempt to keep hold of it until they reach the kazan, or goal.
 The team that gets the most goals by the end of the 40-minute match wins.

-To the unaccustomed, this traditional sport can appear wild, unusual, barbaric — and it was concerns over their image that led Kazakhstan to decide, 10 years ago, to professionalise their national game by substituting a freshly slaughtered carcass for a dummy goat.
-At this year’s World Nomad Games, held in Astana from 8-13 September, Kazakhstan decided that a specially designed goat-moulage would also be used for kok boru, the variant played by their neighbours Kyrgyzstan.
+To the unaccustomed, this traditional sport can appear wild, unusual, barbaric — and concerns for their image led Kazakhstan to decide, 10 years ago, to professionalise their national game by substituting a slaughtered goat for a dummy.
+At this year’s World Nomad Games, held in Astana from 8-13 September, organisers decided that a specially designed goat-moulage would also be used for kok boru, the variant played by neighbouring Kyrgyzstan.
 The Kyrgyz team were not pleased with the decision.

 Kokpar and kok boru were two of the most highly anticipated sports at the Games, founded in 2014 as a sort of Olympics for nomads.
 Traditional sports, mainly from the nomadic peoples of central Asia, are showcased across a variety of disciplines, including horseback archery, tug of war, strongman competition Powerful Nomad, hunting with eagles; and an exciting display of horsemanship, tenge ilu, whereby riders gallop along a track lined with small sacks of coins and attempt to grab as many as they can while hanging from the side of their horse.